 Envision your property, biologist Doug Tallamy writes, ‘as one small piece of a giant puzzle, which, when assembled, has the potential to form a beautiful ecological picture.’

-GRASS AND WEEDS BYLAW CONFLICTS WITH TORONTO'S SUSTAINABILITY INITIATIVES
+GRASS AND WEEDS BYLAW NOW ALIGNS WITH TORONTO'S SUSTAINABILITY INITIATIVES